-When working with Excel and using some of the tools or an add in, you may come across situations where your tool won’t run because of protected sheets.
-If you have lots of sheets it can be quiet tedious to try and find the protected sheets manually.
+When working with MS Excel and using some of the tools or an add in, you may come across situations where your tool won’t run because of protected sheets.
+If you have lots of sheets it can be quite tedious to try and find the protected sheets manually.
 If sheets are hidden you may not even know that there is a protected sheet.
 So how do we go about finding protected sheets in Excel.

 The message you get about Protected Sheets

 If we do something simple like Inspect a spreadsheet document (click on FILE, then INSPECT WORKBOOK then INSPECT DOCUMENT) it won’t run.

 You will get a message that says (as shown below)